 Preventing the Next Clog

-Preventing a clogged toilet is far easier than fixing one.
+Preventing is far easier than fixing:

 - Flush twice for heavy use or thick paper